racketlogger/docs/content/index.md

 Check out [what our players are saying](testimonials)!

+## Logo and Guidelines

+If you plan to reference RacketLogger, please read this page with [RacketLogger logo](logo) guidelines and official logo.

 ## FAQs

 ### Q: What should I do once I am in a league?